For: Ages 3-4

-The Greenwood Tree Tulips class is a preschool program for children who are ages 2-3 by August 31st and have been potty-trained.
+The Tulips class is a preschool program for children who are age 3 by August 31st and are potty-trained.
 Children are dropped off and parents rotate as classroom helper throughout the season.
 Each class will include:

 Outdoor play/walks – The opportunity to sift sand, roll stumps, build forts, run, climb, crawl, and balance, foster children’s physical development, and is essential to a child’s fundamental well-being.
 Unstructured outdoor play outside supports the healthy unfolding of their cognitive, social, and emotional growth.
-Time in nature, hones the child’s observation skills and provide excellent opportunities to develop motor skills, balance, and coordination.
+Time in nature hones the child’s observation skills and provides excellent opportunities to develop motor skills, balance, and coordination.

 Circle Time – Joyful songs, healthy movement and levity support their sensory, cognitive and social development.
 During circle, the children experience being a part of the whole, moving together as a group and experiencing their bodies and senses in relation to self and others.
 The children learn to mark the seasons, develop their sense of rhythm, connect to peers, while learning out of imitation and creating an embodied foundation for later academic learning.

 Free Play – The children have a spacious amount of time during which they are encouraged to imagine and play with a wide variety of natural materials and playthings, following their own initiative.
 During this time, the teacher is involved in preparing the snack, sewing, cleaning, or various daily life tasks with which the children are welcome to participate.
 An atmosphere of work and play permeates the room.
 Within the activities of play, children integrate the world, and practice their life skills, such as speech and language capacity, numeracy, and emotional intelligence.
 Stories told by heart nourish the physical, intellectual and social development of the child as they process their qualities and meaning through play, time in nature and dramatic play with friends.